-King’s Lynn – steeped in heritage.
+A town steeped in heritage.

-The beautiful North Norfolk Coast commands nearly as many column inches as it generates in miles of traffic congestion on the narrow roads that lead to its wide open golden beaches and even wider open clear skies.
 King’s Lynn is truly one of the gateways to Norfolk’s holiday delights, and indeed, it is also known to most people as a gateway out of the county, as it is at the confluence of three major roads leading south, west and east: the A10, A47 and A17.
-It is also the terminal station for the fastest train from London to Norfolk (less than 100 minutes from King's Cross).
+It is also the terminal station for the fastest train from London to Norfolk (less than 100 minutes from King’s Cross).

 King’s Lynn is a town which is known for being well connected, but less known for itself.
 On arrival at its railway station, and following the unremarkable route into town, many will be completely unaware of the richness of its unique cultural, historical and architectural heritage which awaits them…….